danrobinson94/Gordle/README.md

 # Gordle

-A Wordle clone in GoLang
+A Wordle clone built in GoLang

 Type "go run main.go" in the terminal to start the app.